alexander-scott/Enhanced-Trigger-Box/README.md

 Creating a new Condition or Response is relatively painless.
 Open up NewComponentExample.cs in Scripts/TriggerBoxComponents.
 You can use this example as a template for new components.

-All you need to do is inherit ConditionComponent or ResponseComponent (depending on whether the new component is a condition or response) and then override some functions.
+All you need to do is inherit ConditionComponent or ResponseComponent (depending on whether the new component is a condition or response), make sure it's in the Enhanced Trigger Box namespace and then override some functions.
 There are 4 functions you can override.
 1 is mandatory, 1 is recommended and the other two are optional.
 These will be explained in detail below.

 If you want to view more advanced examples, go to Scripts/TriggerBoxComponents/Conditions or Scripts/TriggerBoxComponents/Responses and take a look at some of them.